Tutorial: Deploy and walk through an application template for monitoring smart meters

 When you build an Internet of Things (IoT) solution, Azure IoT Central simplifies the build process and helps reduce the burden and costs of IoT management, operations, and development.
 With Azure IoT Central, you can easily connect, monitor, and manage your IoT assets at scale.

-The Azure IoT Central platform provides two extensibility options: Continuous Data Export and APIs.
+The Azure IoT Central platform provides two extensibility options: data export and APIs.
 Customers and partners can choose between these options to customize their solutions for their specific needs.

-For example, a partner might configure Continuous Data Export with Azure Data Lake Storage.
+For example, a partner might configure data export to continuously send data to Azure Data Lake Storage.
 That partner can then use Data Lake Storage for long-term data retention and other scenarios for cold path storage, such batch processing, auditing, and reporting.

 To complete this tutorial, you need an active Azure subscription.
 If you don't have one, create a free account before you begin.